Probing electromagnetic moments of the tau lepton in PbPb collisions at the FCC-hh: scattering at the FCC-hh

 Let $S$ and $B$ be the total number of signal and SM events, and $\delta$ is the percentage systematic uncertainty.
 Then the exclusion significance looks like \cite{Cowan:2011}-\cite{Zhang:2020}

 where

 In the limit $\delta \rightarrow 0$ we get from \eqref{S_excl}

-We define the regions $SS_{\mathrm{excl}} \leqslant 1.645$ as regions that can be excluded at the 95\% C.L.
+We define the regions $SS_{\mathrm{excl}} \geq 1.645$ as regions that can be excluded at the 95\% C.L.
 In Figs.~\ref{fig:SSexclpt500_at} and \ref{fig:SSexclpt500_dt} the exclusion significance is presented as a function of the anomalous magnetic moment and electric dipole moment of the tau lepton, respectively.
-We have explicitly evaluated an impact of systematic uncertainties at the level of $\delta_{\rm sys}=5\%$ and $10\%$ as well.
-For the applied selection $p_T>500~{\rm GeV}$, the SM background becomes negligibly small, and the resulting exclusion and discovery significances practically coincide with those obtained for $\delta_{\rm sys}=0\%$.
-For this reason, here and below our results for the case $\delta_{\rm sys}=0\%$ are only shown.
+We have explicitly evaluated an impact of systematic uncertainties at the level of $\delta = 5\%$ and $10\%$ as well.
+For the applied selection $p_T>500~{\rm GeV}$, the SM background becomes negligibly small, and the resulting exclusion significance practically coincides with those obtained for $\delta = 0\%$.
+It results from the relation